Wissemtriki/smart-car-parking-yolov5/README.md

 ### Prerequisites

-These libra are needed for to run this projects locally.
+These libraries are needed for to run this projects locally.

 matplotlib>=3.2.2